In general, a conversion means that you modify the characteristics of a vehicle to change either the:

 - at least one photograph from the front of the living area looking rearward

 - one from the rear of the living area looking forward showing the full interior layout

-- a minimum of four photographs showing the full exterior, one of which must include the registration plate of the vehicle.
+- a minimum of three photographs showing the full exterior, one of which must include the registration plate of the vehicle.